-His initial plan for the two storey guest wing was to cut it off from his own residence and put it up in the market for sale but for some reason parting with it had became easier said than done.
+His initial plan for the two-story guest wing was to cut it off from his own residence and put it up in the market for sale, but for some reason parting with it had become easier said than done.
 He was glad now to have a reason to keep it.
 Genesis was assigned the ground floor while the others were to stay above.
 But it seemed the housekeeper had mixed-up the instructions in her typical fashion and had Genesis upstairs instead.

 “This is not good,” he mumbled and Vhasti meowed.
 “Yes, Vhasti.
 A balcony and a sexy woman always make for a juicy but tragic story.
 I wish King David was here to give me pointers.”

-Vhasti meowed a second time and Dominic shut his doors.
+Vhasti meowed a second time.
+Dominic shut his doors.